 There are three points where you can cross the border between Belize and Guatemala.
 This post is about crossing the border at Benque Viejo Del Carmen in Belize to Melchor de Mencos in Guatemala.

 I went with a taxi from San Ignacio to the border (15 Belize $, BZD), knowing that the public bus would not drive all the way to the border.

 Leaving Belize by land you have to pay a 40 BZD fee, where part of the fee goes to conservation of nature.
 Everyone has to pay it, and it is included in the ticket fare if you fly out from Belize.

 Complete the stage in Belize, walk across to the Guatemalan border office and get in a line to have your passport stamped.
 From here it is easy if you read the other blog post I already linked, you just have to walk a few hundreds meter, crossing a small bridge and you will find a microbus on your left.
 These buses are the ones the locals use, but I didn’t speak Spanish and I pulled it off without much trouble.

 I had read that at the border, they may ask you to pay an extra charge of something like 10 US dollars.
 I knew it was illegal and just said ‘no thanks’.
 By refusing to pay, you help fighting corruption.
 It feels better to refuse if there are other foreigners around you.
 Don’t be intimidated!!
 Always read on the internet about the latest status of the border, as fees for crossing the border may vary!

-The currency is Quetzales (Q), and it is always good to change currencies at the border, especially the west Belize-Guatemalan border, where you get a decent conversion rate and at the same time get rid of leftover Belizean dollars.
+The currency in Guatemala is Quetzales (Q), and it is always good to change currencies at the border, especially the Belize-Guatemalan border, where you get a decent conversion rate and at the same time get rid of leftover Belizean dollars.
 When traveling from Belize to Guatemala, you are delighted by how much cheaper everything is (except fancy hotels inside Tikal Nature Reserve!).

 Microbus to Flores or El Remate